Prince Paul (producer): 1980s and 1990s

-In 1992, Paul produced the songs "Drug Dealer", "Sex and Violence", and "How Not To Get Jerked" for Boogie Down Productions' Sex and Violence album.
-Paul later expressed frustration over the experience because the group released it before he had finalized and polished the three songs.
-KRS-One, from Boogie Down Productions, later apologized to Paul.

 Along with Frukwan of Stetsasonic, Too Poetic of Brothers Grimm, and the RZA of Wu-Tang Clan, Prince Paul formed the group Gravediggaz.
 They recorded a demo together in 1991 and released their first album Niggamortis/6 Feet Deep in 1994 on Gee Street Records.
 Before signing a deal with Gee Street, Eazy-E wanted to release the album on Ruthless Records.
-Paul flew to Los Angeles to have a meeting with Eazy-E and Jerry Heller but felt the contract offered to him was one of the worst he had seen in his career and declined.
+Paul flew to Los Angeles to have a meeting with Eazy-E and Jerry Heller but was unimpressed with the contract and declined.
 After the group signed to Gee Street, Paul estimated that it took them about six months to complete the album.

-In 1995, Paul co-produced guitarist Vernon Reid's solo debut with Teo Macero.
-He also produced a Horror CIty album with Amityville rapper Superstar.
-Horror City being a collaborative project fronted by Superstar and featuring a number of MCs and producers.
-After recording the demo, Paul unsuccessfully shopped it around to multiple labels.
-Paul used some of the same instrumentals on A Prince Among Thieves and had some of the same people rap on the album, but later said he preferred the Horror City originals.
-In 2010, after holding on the demo for 15 years, Paul decided to offer it as a free download online.

-In 1996, he appeared on the Red Hot Organization's compilation CD, America Is Dying Slowly, alongside Wu-Tang Clan, Coolio and Fat Joe.
-The CD, meant to raise awareness of the AIDS epidemic among African American men, was called a masterpiece by The Source magazine.